-- Nominate an academy committee member for safeguarding who will take leadership responsibility for the Academy's safeguarding arrangements and practice and champion safeguarding issues. - Ensure that all academy committee members receive appropriate safeguarding and child protection (including online) training at induction.
+- Nominate an academy committee member for safeguarding who will take leadership responsibility for the academy's safeguarding arrangements and practice and champion safeguarding issues. - Ensure that all academy committee members and trustees receive appropriate governor safeguarding and child protection (including online) training at induction.
 This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in academies are effective and support the delivery of a robust whole academy approach to safeguarding.
-This training will be regularly updated. - Ensure governors and trustees are aware of their obligations under the Human Rights Act 1998 21, the Equality Act 201022, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements. - Ensure an annual safeguarding report is made to the Academy Committee and the TDET Safeguarding Lead and copied to the Education Safeguarding Team.
+This training will be regularly updated. - Ensure academy committee members and trustees are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements. - Ensure an annual safeguarding report (Annual Safeguarding Monitoring Report for Governors) is made to the full academy committee and copied to the Education Safeguarding Team.
 Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff. - Ensure that this Safeguarding and Child Protection policy is be published on the academy website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age-appropriate filtering and monitoring systems and ensure the effectiveness is regularly reviewed. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.

-9.3 Use of academy premises for academy activities
+6.3 Use of academy premises for non-academy activities

-- 9.31 If TDET provides extended school/college facilities or before or after school activities directly under the supervision or management of academy staff, the Academy's arrangements for safeguarding as written in this policy shall apply. - 9.32 Where services or activities are provided separately by another organisation or individual, either on or off academy site, TDET will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the Academy on these matters where appropriate.
+- 6.3.1 If the Trust provides extended academy facilities or before or after school activities directly under the supervision or management of academy staff, the academy's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off academy site, the Trust will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the academy on these matters where appropriate. - 6.3.3 The Trust will use the guidance on 'Keeping children safe in out-of-school settings' which details the safeguarding arrangements that academies should expect these providers to have in place.